 Uber to lay off 3,000 workers in second cut this month

-May 18 (Reuters) - Uber Technologies Inc UBER.N said on Monday it would cut about 3,000 jobs, in addition to the 3,700 it had announced earlier this month, as coronavirus-led restrictions sap demand for ride-hailing services.
+May 18 (Reuters) - Uber Technologies Inc UBER.N will cut about 3,000 jobs, in addition to the 3,700 it had announced earlier this month, as coronavirus-led restrictions sap demand for ride-hailing services, Chief Executive Officer Dara Khosrowshahi said in an email to employees on Monday.

+The ride-hailing business has suffered a near-total collapse as large parts of the United States and the rest of the world shut to combat the spread of the virus.

+Nearly two-thirds of Uber's revenue is generated in the United States and Canada, where stay-at-home orders were issued in the middle of March.
+The company said that trip requests had plummeted 80% globally in April, but were slowly recovering.

 The company, which is also in talks with GrubHub Inc GRUB.N to reinforce its food delivery business, said it plans to reduce investments in several non-core projects.